-Bossip Be Trippin: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure
+Bossip Be Trippin’: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure

 Other highlights include the Pop-Up Glow Up party celebrating Ghostface R&B killa H.E.R., NOLA Edition of The Groove–Atlanta’s dopest R&B party (where you’ll meet the love of your life) and Whispersetto Goddess Janet Jackson re-reminding everyone that she’s Queen of all Pop Queens.
 At age 52.
 LEGEND.

-Aside from the zillions of thirsty first-timers, Essence Fest 2018 was a good time.
+Aside from the zillions of newbies, Essence Fest 2018 was a good time.
 The grumpy auntie on my flight (she looked like a Claudine) said she’s never coming back.
 I hope she’s OK.
 Her wig wasn’t.
-But anyway, I had a ball and hope you enjoyed Bossip Be Trippin, Vol.1.
+But anyway, I had a ball and hope you enjoyed Bossip Be Trippin, Vol. 1.

 (If you care: I stayed at the SpringHill Suites on Canal Street that’s walking distance from literally everything (except the airport).
 It was lovely, the pillows felt like I was laying on Niecy Nash’s glorious bewbs and their complimentary breakfast was clutch.
 I recommend it.)